Shanghai High School: History

-The school was established in 1865 (originally named Longmen Academy 龍門書院).
+The school was established in 1865 under the name Longmen Academy (龍門書院 (龙门书院)).
 Its name was changed to Jiangsu Shanghai High School in 1927, and it was renamed as Shanghai High School in 1950.

 During World War II, the school's buildings were used by the Japanese as a prison camp, Lunghua Civilian Assembly Center.
 An exhibition of the school's unique history can be seen in the school's art building exhibition center.

 In June 1993, Shanghai High School became the first Chinese school to start an international division.
 In 1995, Shanghai High School International Division became the first in China to offer an International Baccalaureate program.
 More than 1750 students from the United States, Japan, Korea, Canada, England, Italy, Germany, Australia, Yugoslavia, Iran, Egypt, Venezuela, Hong Kong, Macau, and Taiwan represent just some of the fifty plus countries and regions represented at Shanghai High School International Division.
 In 2005, 37.5% graduates entered top 20 universities in the US.

 In 2003, Shanghai High School became a UNESCO associated school.
 That October, it became the first "Shanghai Municipal Demonstration School."